Traditional Project Management

 Here you can find literature for building up and consolidating your knowledge of agile project management.
 The books and guides presented here will help you to prepare for the certification examinations as Certified Agile Project Manager (IAPM) and Certified Senior Agile Project Manager (IAPM).

-We advise you to read the Agile PM Guide 2.0 in any case, since this forms the certification basis at IAPM for agile project management and gives an overview of all the relevant theme areas.
+We advise you to read the Agile Project Managers' Guide (IAPM) in any case, since this forms the certification basis at IAPM for agile project management and gives an overview of all the relevant theme areas.

 Scrum/Kanban, Extreme Programming

 In an agile project with a Scrum framework, you will be Product Owner, Scrum Master or member of a Scrum Team working towards the successful conclusion of your project with your colleagues.
 Dynamic and flexible projects can also be managed with the Kanban method or in combination with the scrum method.
 Extreme Programming - another agile method - is often used in conjunction with these two agile project management techniques.
 Whether you are involved in pure Scrum or mixed method projects, you need specific skills and knowledge to perform all the different roles effectively.